What to do with your leftover Easter eggs - NewsBreak

 SAVANNAH, Ga.
 (WSAV) — The time has come to reckon with the number of eggs you boiled for the holiday.
 Before you throw them out though, why not make something with them instead?

-Here are some recipes to try out that utilize those boiled eggs.Taco Bell bringing back Mexican Pizza (for good)
+Here are some recipes to try out that utilize those boiled eggs.Up close and personal with a few Savannah Chess professionals

 Sliced Egg sandwich